Verophil/MarketMate/STLC/Test reporting.md

 ### Scenario 13: Verify users under 18 can browse non-alcoholic products

-Precondition: User has registered, is under 18 (e.g., 17 years old), and has not yet accessed the shop.

 As a user of MarketMate, I can not access alcoholic products if younger than 18 but I can still browse all the other categories.

 | Step# | Action                               | Expected outcome                                           | OK/NOK | URL                                                | Link to issue               |